bishtanj/Call-Center-Analysis-Dashboard/README.md

 # Call-Center-Analysis-Dashboard
 This is power BI project

-Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+Create a dashboard in Power BI  that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
 Get creative!

 Possible KPIs include (to get you started, but not limited to):